 The US Mint is releasing the new American Women Quarters, which feature renowned women whose accomplishments helped shape the United States.
-The quarter honoring Maya Angelou is the first to be released in a series of five designs that will be available this year.
-In addition, the US Mint is offering a five-coin Proof Set and a five-coin Silver Proof Set of the 2022 American Women Quarters.
+The 2023 coins recognize the achievements of Bessie Coleman, Jovita Idar, Edith Kanakaʻole, Eleanor Roosevelt and Maria Tallchief.
 The multi-year program will run through 2025.

-Numismatic Guaranty Company™ (NGC®) is offering an elegant American Women label to complement these special coins.
-This one-of-a-kind label displays the five women who are featured on the 2022 Quarters and is being offered by default for no additional charge.
+Numismatic Guaranty Company® (NGC®) is offering an elegant American Women label to complement these special coins.
+This one-of-a-kind label displays the five women who are featured on the 2023 Quarters and is being offered by default for no additional charge.
 The popular NGC Early Releases and First Releases designations and labels are also available.

-Throughout the next four years, the American Women Quarters Program will release additional Quarters honoring women who have made an impact in various fields.
+The American Women Quarters Program will release additional Quarters annually honoring women who have made an impact in various fields.

 - Submit the coins under the Modern grading tier or higher.